bstaton1/GR-sslcm/99-admin/meeting-notes/2021-01-20-topics-notes.md

 * Data (estimates) from CSS draft 2020 report
 * Separate survival for hatchery and natural origin fish
 * Fit to data was incredibly poor using assumed values of ocean survival
+* _The group agrees that it would be good to check with experts to ensure this approach is adequate_

 ### Estimating Ocean Survival